Beverley: Industrial revolution and military

 Due to an increase in population, some of the entrances into the town (such as the brick-built Bars) were taken down to accommodate traffic.
 Although population figures rose steeply, the increase was not as much as in nearby Hull, or most of the rest of England.
 Beverley's religious associations remained during the 19th century: as well as the majority Anglican faith, there were several non-conformist religions practised such as Methodism with John Wesley previously having preached there; with the completion of the Catholic Emancipation and the refoundation of the Catholic hierarchy, the Diocese of Beverley in 1850 was chosen to cover Yorkshire, before being divided into two dioceses.

-Communications were improved with the opening of the Beverley railway station in October 1846.
+Communications were improved with the opening of Beverley railway station in October 1846.
 In 1884, Andrew Cochrane founded a shipyard at Grovehill on the River Hull.
 It was purchased by Cook, Welton & Gemmell in 1901.
 The yard was a leading builder of trawlers for the Hull deep-sea fishing fleet.
 In both world wars the yard built minesweepers for the Royal Navy.
 The deep-sea trawler Arctic Corsair now preserved in Hull was built there in 1960.
 The yard closed for ship construction in 1977 and the site is now used for boat repairs.